Table of Contents

 - Pain: You will experience foot pain or lower leg pain if you have peroneal tendon subluxation or tendon rupture.
 The peroneus muscle is supplied by the peroneal nerve.
 This nerve also supplies the skin on the lower lateral side of the leg all the way to the lateral side of the foot.
 When the tendon is damaged, it irritates the nerve and causes pain along the distribution of the nerve.

 - Swelling: Swelling is another sign that you will see if you have tendon injury(1).
 Tearing of fibers in the tendon also leads to rupture of blood vessels.
 This causes the blood to move from blood vessels out into the surrounding tissues.
-Due to this, swelling takes place.
 Swelling usually occurs at the ankle on the lateral side of your lower leg.

 Peroneal tendon inflammation (tendinitis) can develop with repetitive overuse of the tendons or it may happen suddenly due to an ankle injury.
 The tendons or the lubricated tendon sheaths around them can swell, making it hard for them to move smoothly.
 Some other causes include: